 How Magnetism Affects How We Think and Feel

-Alteration of magnetic fields can change the behavior of everything from individual neurons to overall behavior...and even how humans are connected to each other.
+Alteration of magnetic fields can change the behavior of everything from individual neurons to overall behavior.
+Learn how magnets and spirituality connect.

 How can anyone not love magnets?
 They’re about as close as we can get to magic, with their ability to move things around invisibly and defy gravity by picking up nails right off the floor.
 And how about the North Pole, which manages to make a tiny compass needle thousands of miles away point toward it?